 4. PPM (Parts Per Million)

 Less is more with silver PPM.
 PPM refers to the mass of a substance per unit volume of water.
-Technically, one part per million equates to 1 milligram (of a mineral) per one liter of liquid.
+Technically, one part per million equates to 1 milligram (of a given mineral) per one liter of liquid.
 What is on the label of all silver dietary supplements is the TOTAL silver concentration.
 Yet the BIO-ACTIVE silver concentration is the part that helps you (yes, the positively charged and smallest particles!).
 When particles are nanometer sized, it allows for better distribution, even in a low concentration.
-When a silver product contains the most active species of silver, coupled with the smallest particle size and greatest amount of positively charged silver, then a safe low concentration of 10 to 23 ppm bio-active silver is all that you will ever need.
+When a silver product contains the most active species of silver, then a safe low concentration of 1 to 23 ppm bio-active silver is all that you will ever need.
 Higher concentrations of total silver can lead to increasing risks for toxicity.
 So, you want to look for a formula with the maximum bio-activity and thus lower concentration.
 Remember: Less is more with silver PPM.
-In fact, prior research has indicated that silver is a substance which can actually be more effective at lower concentrations as compared to high concentrations, because particle size matters.
 Be cautious about products which claim to have incredibly high concentrations, in the thousands of parts per million.

 5. PASS (or Fail)